Ginger's mental health services, tailored for teens, ages 11-18.

 Ginger Roots is a mobile app that provides teens with a private space to talk with peers about their issues, receive support from a mentor/counselor, access resources about mental health, and potentially connect with a licensed therapist.

 Let’s talk about how our persona, Jenny, actually uses this app.
-In the user flow (see diagram below), Jenny opens the app to talk about her stressors in the discussion board, and then chats with her coach.
+In the user flow that we created for this app (see diagram below), Jenny opens the app to talk about her stressors in the discussion board, and then chats with her coach.
 After doing both of those action items she feels less stressed and more relaxed.

 Sketches and Wireframes